puzzle/ansible-training/content/labs/03.0/_index.en.md

 ### Task 5

   - Set the hostname on all nodes using the inventory and an ansible ad-hoc command.
-  - Login on one of the nodes.
-Has the `hostname` been changed?
+  - Check on all nodes if the `hostname` has been changed.

 ### Task 6